ExC0d3/competitive/README.md

 How to Contribute
 ====================

 Open a new issue to start a new discussion.
-It will be helpful if new ideas are also presented to handle thhis repository.
+It will be helpful if new ideas are also presented to handle this repository.
 Thanks :)